 19. Reduce Air Travel

 The jury’s still out on whether carbon offsets accurately make up for the carbon dioxide released by planes.
-It’s best to travel by train, bus, bike, metro, or carpooling in an electric car.
-And definitely avoid private planes.
+Traveling by train, bus, bike, metro, or carpool in an electric car is best, and avoiding private planes.

 20. Raise Awareness